Ernie Eves: Premier

-On 10 June, the Eves cabinet selected Archie Campbell (judge) to chair its SARS Commission inquiry into the failures of the health system when the virus that caused the SARS epidemic was transmitted on 23 February from China to Toronto, where it wreaked havoc including from 7 March at Scarborough Grace Hospital.
+On 10 June, the Eves cabinet selected judge Archie Campbell to chair its SARS Commission inquiry into the failures of the health system, after the virus that caused the SARS epidemic was transmitted on 23 February from China to Toronto, where it wreaked havoc, including from 7 March at Scarborough Grace Hospital.

 Soon after the budget, Energy Minister Chris Stockwell ran into trouble when he allowed a company he regulated to pay for a family trip to Europe.
 After several weeks of front-page news on the scandal and an unfavourable ruling from the province's Integrity Commissioner, Eves forced Stockwell to resign on 17 June.

 In the summer of 2003, the power issue caused further trouble for Eves.
-During its time in office, the Tory government had failed to make any substantial investments in new sources of power.
+During its time in office, the PC government had failed to make any substantial investments in new sources of power.
 Warm weather and the use of air conditioners pushed the Ontario hydro grid to the brink, and after the Northeast blackout of 2003, the provincial power utility was forced to buy expensive power from neighbouring producers in Quebec.
 During that time, Eves made daily television appearances announcing developments in the situation, and appealing to the public to conserve as much electricity as possible during the period.
-As a result of this exposure, Eves enjoyed a moderate uptick in the polls.
+As a result of that exposure, Eves enjoyed a moderate uptick in the polls.

-A highlight of his premiership was Eves' meeting with Ukrainian opposition leader Victor Yushchenko in May 2003.
-During Yushchenko's visit to Toronto was a banquet organized by the Ukrainian Canadian Congress which attended by over 1,000 people.
-Yushchenko was welcomed by "the members of the Canadian political elite in Toronto, headed by Premier of Ontario Ernie Eves", who was presented as a leading Canadian of Ukrainian heritage, as well as federal cabinet minister Sheila Copps and Bishop Augustine Eugene Hornyak, Senator A. Raynell Andreychuk, and City Councillor Gloria Lindsay Luby.
+A highlight of his premiership was his meeting with Ukrainian opposition leader Victor Yushchenko in May 2003.
+During Yushchenko's visit to Toronto, a banquet was organized by the Ukrainian Canadian Congress, attended by over 1,000 people.
+Yushchenko was welcomed by "the members of the Canadian political elite in Toronto, headed by Premier of Ontario Ernie Eves", who was described as a leading Canadian of Ukrainian heritage, as well as federal cabinet minister Sheila Copps, Bishop Augustine Eugene Hornyak, Senator A. Raynell Andreychuk and City Councillor Gloria Lindsay Luby.